-Your iPhone may contain many precious photos, videos, music or other files that you will want to have a safe copy on Mac before you update iPhone to iOS 16 or upgrade from old iPhone to iPhone 13/14.
+Your iPhone may contain many precious photos, videos, music or other files that you will want to have a safe copy on Mac before you update iPhone or upgrade from old iPhone to new iPhone.
 When it comes to make a backup of iPhone, iPhone upgrade or simply data protection, Apple users are left with only one way to go: iTunes.
 But that's not your only option as it's not user friendly and has too many iTunes errors.
 This post will show you how to backup iPhone to Mac in a way that is far easier than iTunes.
 Just one click, your iPhone data will be backed up instantly and safely on Mac.

 Part 1.
 One-click Backup iPhone to Mac with MacX MediaTrans